AndreeWille/time-span/README.md

-A Dart library that parses two time strings and calculates the time span in minutes as int or hours as double.
+A Dart library that parses two time strings of format HH:MM and calculates the time span in minutes as int or hours as double.

 ## Usage